From the Author’s Desk

 The more I read the Bible, the more I understood the true Gospel message: God forgives us and grants us eternal life because Jesus died to pay the price for the sins of humanity.
 I realized that people who put their faith in Christ are saved from hell by God’s grace, not by their good deeds.
 I became consumed with studying the Bible and comparing its prophesies to historical and current events.
 As I grew closer to God, my desires in general began to change.
 I became interested in new activities that filled me with joy, and I lost interest in things that in hindsight I can see were detrimental to my life.
 My friends and family began noticing the change in me and asking why I seemed so different—so happy, energetic, inspired, and peaceful.
 I could not deny that something was changing inside of me.
 It was effortless on my part, and I knew it was the result of inviting God into my heart.

 One day, I came across a scripture that summed it all up perfectly; “if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”
 I knew that was exactly what had happened to me.
-I was twenty-one years old at the time; I am now thirty-four.
-Finding my faith and learning how to live it out has made the last thirteen years of my life extremely fulfilling.
 It is my hope that everyone discovers the spiritual dimension of life so they can find the same joy, motivation, and purpose that I have found in God.

 Tune in to my radio interview with Doug Llewelyn, which covers topics such as faith, teenage social issues, and writing for a young adult audience: